 The teaching of English has a crucial role to play in equipping learners with the language skills they need to become effective members of their own community, the world of work and of society in general.
 The English Curriculum has three inter related strands – spoken language, reading and writing:

-Oral communication is an important skill that children in all year groups are encouraged to develop at Fitzmaurice.
+- Spoken language – Oral communication is an important skill that children in all year groups are encouraged to develop at Fitzmaurice.
 Younger children will learn to articulate their thoughts and feelings through role play and discussion.
 This continues as the children travel through the school, developing their questioning, while they learn to explain their understanding and ideas.
 By Year 5 and 6, children will be given opportunities to give formal presentations and participate in debate, when they are taught how to challenge the views of others courteously.

 - Reading – Reading is more than just words.
 At Fitzmaurice we teach reading using a phonic and sight vocabulary approach using phonetically decodable books that enable children to enjoy success at every stage.
 Our reading scheme consists of fiction, non-fiction and poetry to give children a wide range at every stage.
-Children are taught reading in school through guided reading sessions and they have the opportunity to practice their skills by reading individual at home and at school.
+Children are taught reading in school through group and whole class reading sessions and they have the opportunity to practice their skills by reading individually at home and at school.
 At school we have a number of dedicated volunteers who provide the opportunity for children to practice their reading skills on a 1:1 basis.

-Handwriting is a separate skill and is taught discretely and frequently.
-Children from year one are taught the cursive script where the letters include a lead in/entry stroke.
+- Handwriting – This is a separate skill and is taught discretely and frequently.
+Children from Foundation Stage are taught the cursive script where the letters include a lead in/entry stroke.
 This supports children in Year 2 to join their writing.
 In Key Stage 2 children work towards developing consistent, fluent and legible joined writing.